gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Warm one tonight."

 "It is," Mama Roo agreed politely.
-"But Shaper, there's trouble."
+"But commander, there's trouble."
 She quickly summarized the children's story.

-"And it called this a 'regulator'?" the shaper asked, turning the black box over and over in his wrinkled paws.
+"And it called this a regulator?" the shaper asked, turning the black box over and over in his wrinkled paws.